Do you need help with your university application? We got you!

 Let’s get started!

 The application for a mentor should take you about 15 minutes.
 It will ask what subject you’re most likely to study and what university you’re interested in, as well as what you’re passionate about, so it’s important that you’ve done some thinking about these things beforehand.
-If you’re not sure what you want to study, make sure you have a small number that you’re choosing between.

-When we have found you a match in our database, we will connect you with one of our amazing mentors!
+When we will have found you a match in our database, we will connect you with one of our amazing mentors!